For family members and others interested in a comprehensive Lifetime Advocacy Program. Many parents ask: “What will happen to my child when I’m gone?”

-To enroll in the Etheridge Plan, the family of a participant must join and maintain a membership with The Arc of Oakland County or Arc Services of Macomb, Inc. depending on their county of residence.
-The ongoing work of these organizations is vital to the continued strength of the Etheridge Plan.
+To enroll in The Forever Plan, the family of a participant must join and maintain a membership with The Arc of Oakland County.
+The ongoing work of these organizations is vital to the continued strength of The Forever Plan.

-The costs for enrollment and continuing Etheridge Plan services will be agreed upon in the IPS.
-Families are encouraged to remember the Etheridge Plan in their estate planning.
-The staff of The Arc of Oakland County and Arc Services of Macomb, Inc. can offer suggestions as to how this can be done.
+The costs for enrollment and continuing The Forever Plan services will be agreed upon in the IPS.
+Families are encouraged to remember The Forever Plan in their estate planning.
+The staff of The Arc of Oakland County can offer suggestions as to how this can be done.

-The Etheridge Plan offers a way to assist families or other interested persons in assuring the quality of life for those with intellectual impairment and/or other developmental disabilities-throughout their lifetime.
+The Forever Plan offers a way to assist families or other interested persons in assuring the quality of life for those with intellectual impairment and/or other developmental disabilities-throughout their lifetime.

 - Programs & Services Continuum